Maintenance KPIs and maintenance metrics

 Preventive maintenance software is one of the best tools for collecting accurate information from every asset, work order, and purchase.
 It also allows you to create processes, like automated reports, that lead to better decision-making.
 Software, like a CMMS, also makes it easier for people to do, measure, and improve their work.

-There are three key questions you need to ask when setting up a system to track and measure maintenance metrics. * Click on each question to see how to tackle it. *
+There are three key questions you need to ask when setting up a system to track and measure maintenance metrics.

 How are you going to measure progress?